 Before, middle-class jobs were once manufacturing or labor jobs that included a high repetition rate, but they’re now becoming more tech-focused.
 This change toward tech leads to increased complexity, requiring more brainpower than body power.

-Today, entry-level employees are asked to perform cognitively complex tasks such as conduct research, wrangle with data, and code complex programs, as economist Robert Gordon notes.
+Today, entry-level employees are asked to perform cognitively complex tasks such as conducting research, wrangling with data, and coding complex programs, as economist Robert Gordon notes.

 Today's work needs empowering leadership, which engenders trust, environments to help them get into the right state of mind, and tools to help them excel at work and in their personal lives.